 Property and Ground maintenance – Bromley Scouts own and operate a 8 acre campsite including 30 bed residential accommodation .
 This is maintained by volunteers and we are always looking for assistance in completing practical jobs on and around the campsite.

-Contact us by completing this form to find out more and we will be in touch.
+Email us to find out more and we will be in touch.